HoweLab/MultifiberLocalization/README.md

 ## 2) REGISTER_CT_TO_ATLAS
 Register a 3D CT image to the atlas.
+See REGISTER_CT_README.pdf for instructions and more info.

 ![Screenshot 2023-12-05 223813](https://github.com/HoweLab/MultifiberLocalization/assets/21954946/bddbd2f2-7963-4387-bc5f-e52c19f6bb28)